Skip to main content

 Mobile wound care services like Kane Wound Care, can provide basically any service, if not more, that you would find in a typical wound care center in the United States.
 Really, the only line of service that we currently cannot provide to a patient located out in the community would be hyperbaric oxygen treatment for the simple reason that it's extremely difficult and prohibitive to transport hyperbaric oxygen chambers to a patient or into the community.
 Certainly not something that's prevalent here on the northeast coast.
 There are some pockets in the United States that have tried to do that.
 Again, it's not something that's easy, to take a hyperbaric oxygen technology to the patient, but other than that, whether it's the debriding a wound, whether it's providing an advanced technological modality, such as low frequency, non-contact ultrasound energy, whether it's conducting biofilm analysis, whether it's conducting near-infrared spectroscopy, these are all modalities that we can provide as a mobile wound care service to our patients out in the community.

-We can also apply CTPs, cellar tissue products to patients that warrant them for chronic non-healing wounds.
+We can also apply CTPs, cellular and tissue-based products to patients that warrant them for chronic non-healing wounds.
 Again, that's something that we can easily provide to patients from a mobile perspective.
 I'd like to think our services are superior in many ways to a wound care center because we get to know our patients intimately well because we see them on a weekly basis.
 And we forge a very strong relationship with all of our partners, customers, and patients that we service.
 I do see this mobile wound care movement growing exponentially over the next few years and decades to come.

 How can mobile devices be used to measure and track patient outcomes in wound care?